 Whatever option you choose, be sure you realize the full range of possible outcomes before pulling out the credit card.

-We feel that having a single standard approach to communicate with a CDN makes our customers’ life easier.
+We feel that having a single standard approach to communicating with a CDN makes our customers’ life easier.
 It also makes it easier for content platforms like WordPress and Drupal to work with CDNs in front of such a site, which helps everyone.